lambda-client/lambda/README.md

 rmOld
 copy
 ```
 If you use more then one then it must be in that order.

-Build is required, mkdir makes the mods/1.12.2 directory, rmOld removes old versions of KAMI in that directory, and copy copies the build release to the mods/1.12.2 directory.
+Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of KAMI\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.

+\*`rmOld` removes any jars ending in `-release.jar`, which is the format KAMI uses.
+If you use any other mod that uses that naming scheme please remove old versions manually.

 If you prefer copying it manually, find a file in `build/libs` called `KAMI-<minecraftVersion>-<kamiVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.

 Note: This assumes your minecraft folder is in the default location under your home folder.

-Note: Any argument other then `build` assumes you downloaded KAMI to a nested folder inside your home folder.
-For example `~/Downloads/KAMI` or `~/Documents/KAMI`

 #### Windows
 You can build by running these commands in a terminal with the current directory being KAMI.
 (EG. `cd C:\Users\Username\Downloads\KAMI`)